ioam/topographica/doc/Tutorials/index.rst

 |gcal_all|_

-The above tutorials all focus on orientation maps.
+The above GCAL tutorials all focus on orientation maps.
 This tutorial shows how to use GCAL for developing maps for other visual feature dimensions, in any combination.
 Making all maps develop well together is an ongoing project (and requires much greater computational